SiFli SDK RF Test Guide

 bf0_bt_common.c:1209

-The UART switching part inside bt_cm uart_dut
+The UART-switch part inside bt_cm uart_dut

 bt_connection_manager.c:1776

-The << enb DUT mode and other BT app traces in §12.1
+BT app traces such as << enb DUT mode in §12.1

 CONFIG_BT_FINSH=y